-If you decide, key information can be hidden until the time where the trial is completed.
-You can also upload confidential documents for record keeping, and those will never be shared unless you explicitly authorize it.
+You can also upload confidential documents, which will never be shared unless you explicitly authorize it.

 Any user can set up an account and register a trial.
 However, to identify the PIs associated with that trial, an e-mail confirmation will be sent to all listed PIs.
 We strongly advise that PIs review content before registration.

 You can add people who have already registered for an account with the Registry from the trial's collaborators page.

 Sharing access gives the other person access to edit all information in a trial.

 To access the collaborators page and add another person's account:

 On the collaborators page, enter the name or email address from step 1 in the Add Collaborator field and click Save to submit the form.